 |---|---|---|

-| No qualifying period | You don't need a minimum length of service — protection applies from your first day of employment. | Unlike ordinary unfair dismissal, you can claim automatic unfair dismissal immediately, without waiting to reach a service threshold. |
+| No qualifying period | Protection applies from your first day of employment. | You can claim without waiting to reach a service threshold. |

-| The reason is decisive | The key question is why you were dismissed.
-If the principal reason was a protected activity or status, the dismissal may be automatically unfair. | Focuses the claim on the motivation behind the dismissal, rather than just process or technicalities. |
+| The reason is decisive | Tribunals ask why you were dismissed. | If the main reason was a protected activity or status, dismissal may be automatically unfair. |

 Why Automatic Unfair Dismissal Matters